 Any individual or group wishing to testify at Montgomery County Delegation public hearings should be aware of the following protocol:

-Both the Priorities and Bill Hearings will be held virtually this year.
-If you wish to testify please sign up by 4:00 p.m. on the day before the hearing; to sign up please use the links below - or you may e-mail: RStryer@house.state.md.us.
+Please check the Calendar for up-to-date information on whether the hearing will be conducted in person or virtually.
+If you wish to testify please sign up by 4:00 p.m. on the day before the hearing; to sign up please use the links below - or you may e-mail: MontgomeryCounty.HouseDelegation@mlis.state.md.us.
 Those registering later than that may be taken on a "virtual walk-in" basis the day of the hearing at the discretion of the Chair.

 There are two nights of bill hearings; bills will be assigned to a hearing night after the Sponsor Approval Deadline.